 A study of radioactivity in wine from the Bordeaux region in France has been performed where the amount of the radioisotope 137Cs was measured using its distinctive gamma decay line.
 On the plot below the increase in activity due to Chernobyl can be seen to be tiny compared to the activity of the atmospheric nuclear weapons test between 1950 and 1975.
 These results can be taken as a marker of contamination in agriculture in Europe in general and shows the rapid decay of the contamination from this isotope which causes cancer.

-Because the additional received radiation does from nuclear power generation is so low it is extremely difficult to arrive at conclusive results of the affects on health.
+Because the additional received radiation does from nuclear power generation is so low it is extremely difficult to arrive at conclusive results of the effects on health.

 A study of more than 300,000 nuclear industry workers in France, the United States and the United Kingdom, all of whom wore dosimeter badges to measure their received radiation dose was reported in Nature in 2015.
 The workers received on average just 1.1 mSv per year above background radiation, which itself is about 2–3 mSv per year from sources such as cosmic rays and radon.
 The study confirmed that the risk of leukaemia does rise proportionately with higher doses.
 Researchers found that 531 of the workers died from leukaemia during the average 27 years they spent in the industry; the data suggest that 30 of those deaths could be attributed to the radiation.
 Even in this large study, there was no direct evidence that workers who had accumulated extremely low doses of radiation (below a total of 50 mSv) had an increased risk of leukaemia.